MAPLE tales icon MAPLE Tales

 This one happened to be during the “integration day” after a retreat, a period designed to help us take the meditation practice we’d cultivated into the “responsibility” sphere of mundane activities for the organization and in the wider world.
 We had spent a week striving with all our skill and concentration on the cushion to deepen our practice—we were exhausted—and now, of all things, we were being asked to do grounds work.
 While we may have groaned, many of us knew in our hearts that this was lucky.
 At least the attention required to do the work without tripping over ourselves would keep our minds on our bodies instead of spinning off into outer space.
 Nevertheless, when I was told to rake in grass seed and given the better part of an hour to get through a certain expanse of lawn, I began my task at a somewhat leisurely pace, confident I would work my way across the whole territory in the time allotted.

 Then I saw Forall approaching.
 I stopped daydreaming to the best of my ability and set about looking as diligent as possible—head down, focused and methodically moving the rake up and down over a stretch of dirt in time with my breathing, spreading the clumps of seed around.
-My body tightened up as Forall [got out of the vehicle and ]made his way over to me.
+My body tightened up as Forall made his way over to me.
 “What are you doing?” he asked.
 I told him.
 “Hm.”
 He frowned and told me that work practice should be done with vigor, that all the leftover energy I wasn’t putting into my work would turn into suffering.

 Then he took the rake from my hands and began to demonstrate.
 It sounds ridiculous, but it was actually difficult to follow him with my eyes—he moved so quickly it was as if he had developed motion blur, seeming to vibrate across the surface of the lawn.
 He attacked the dirt with short, firm strokes, moving swiftly along a stretch of earth that would have taken me a minute or more at the pace I was setting.
 At one point the rake caught on a root, and without hesitation he pulled the rake sharply, taking the root with it and sending a plume of dirt into the air.
 Yet throughout this incredible feat he seemed to retain an expression of serene composure.
 His demonstration complete, he returned the rake to me.
 “Now you try.”